Eddy Usage

 Frequently Asked Questions

-Q: Calibration has no effect?
+Q: Calibration ineffective?

-A: Confirm that SAVE_CONFIG was executed and a restart was performed for the changes to take effect.
+A: Confirm that SAVE_CONFIG has been performed and a restart has been applied for the changes to take effect.

-Usage Optimization
+Using Optimization

-Rapid Bed Scanning
+Rapid Bed Leveling

 - The macro below will first raise the nozzle to